QXIP/Qbana/README.md

 Qbana ships loaded with:
 * Dashboards for [nProbe v7](http://www.ntop.org/products/nprobe/) and its many plugins *(HTTP, DNS, SIP, RTP, PROCESSES, etc)*
 * Features for client-side aggregations, multi-value term_stats, additional data type interpreters and more
-* Additional Panels and D3 Visualizers *(Force, Flows, Histograms, MuchBetterMaps, etc)*
+* Additional Panels and D3 Visualizers *(Force, Flows, Flow Histograms, Bullet Stats, MuchBetterMaps, etc)*
 * Developer console *(Sense)* linked to Inspect which allows you to easily issue calls to Elasticsearch’s REST API
 * Flexibility to add/extend/change whatever you want without having to deal with anyone's business-plan